FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/quick_start_robot.rst

 -  **Step4**:Short -press button box button 1 Switch the robot to the manual mode.
 At this time, the end LED is green.

 -  **Step5**:Long press the button box button 1 to switch the robot to the drag mode.
-At this time, the end LED is white and green, the mobile robot to any position, the short press button box button 2 records P1, the end LED purple flashes three times, manually add "PTP: P1 "The instructions to the program file.
+At this time, the end LED is white and green, the mobile robot to any position, the short press button box button 2 records P1, the end LED purple flashes three times, manually add "PTP(p1,100,-1,0)"The instructions to the program file.

 .. figure:: quick_start_robot/008.png
    :align: center
    :width: 4in
    :class: figure-border

-.. centered:: Figure 3.3-8 record and add some P1
+.. centered:: Figure 4.3-8 record and add some P1

--  **Step6**:Mobile robot, short -press button box button 2 records P2 point, end LED purple flashes three times, and manually add the "PTP: P2" instruction to the program.
+-  **Step6**:Mobile robot, short -press button box button 2 records P2 point, end LED purple flashes three times, and manually add the "PTP(p2,100,-1,0)" instruction to the program.

 .. figure:: quick_start_robot/009.png
    :align: center
    :width: 4in
    :class: figure-border

-.. centered:: Figure 3.3-9 record and add some P2
+.. centered:: Figure 4.3-9 record and add some P2

 -  **Step7**:Save the program file content.